phuang7008/Scandium/README.md

 ## Description

-Scandium is a software program that was developed at Baylor College of Medicine Human Genome Sequencing Center.
-It produces a set of quantitative and quality metrics, especially the uniformity metric to evaluate Next-Generation sequencing runs for quality control purposes.
+Scandium is an open-source software that delivers a set of comprehensive sequence quality control and coverage metrics, including a new whole genome coverage uniformity metric with user-friendly coverage summary and uniformity plots for visualization.
+Scandium provides annotations and calculates coverage percentages of user-defined inputs at various granularities from SNPs to exon to gene based on a user-defined minimal base coverage threshold to aid clinical studies.
+Because Scandium requires minimal computational resources, it is suitable for large sequencing centers or core laboratories.
+It can be run on desktop terminals, local in-house clusters or cloud-computing platforms such as AWS.

 [Back To The Top](#Table-of-Contents)